The City of Jackson still requires facial coverings as part of the "Mayor's Safe Recovery Jackson Order," now in effect.

 Explore the Farish Street Historic District, a 125-acre late-nineteenth-century grid-patterned neighborhood, listed on the National Register of Historic Places.
 This is where you'll find over 100 years of rich African-American heritage.
 Visit the newly renovated Alamo Theater then stop in at Johnny T’s (formerly known as The Crystal Palace Night Club) where the likes of Duke Ellington, Lionel Hampton and Louis Armstrong once performed.

-Other sites along the driving tour will have you singing along at one of our historic churches: Christ Temple Church of Christ Holiness, U.S.A.
+Other sites will have you singing along at one of our historic churches: Christ Temple Church of Christ Holiness, U.S.A.
 Old Mt.
 Helm Baptist Church, Central United Methodist Church, Farish Street Baptist Church or Woodworth Chapel at Tougaloo College.

 We've only begun to share the story…there's so much more.